nrfconnect/sdk-nrf/doc/nrf/gs_programming.rst

    * :guilabel:`Projects` - Select the project that you want to work with.

-     The drop-down list contains a selection of samples and applications from the sdk-nrf and sdk-zephyr repositories.
+     The drop-down list contains a selection of applications from the sdk-nrf and sdk-zephyr repositories.
-     Select any of the checkboxes underneath to add the samples from that area to the drop-down list.
+     Select any of the checkboxes underneath to add the applications from that area to the drop-down list.
      To add projects to the drop-down list, for example, your own custom projects, click :guilabel:`...` and select the folder that contains the projects that you want to add.
    * :guilabel:`Board Name` - Select the board that you want to work with.